micro-manager/micro-manager.github.io/_pages/Using_IntelliJ.md

 1. You should now be able to Run and Debug the code.

-{% include Note text="Explanation of the `Dforce.annotation.index` option: Micro-Manager uses Scijava plugins for many of its internal components.
+{% include notice icon="info" content="Explanation of the `Dforce.annotation.index` option: Micro-Manager uses Scijava plugins for many of its internal components.
 In order for plugins to be detected at runtime it is important that the annotation processor is enabled.
 The `Dforce.annotation.index` option will attempt to force to processor to be enabled.
 Optionally, you could also go to `settings->Build,Execution,Deployment > Annotation
 Processors` and make sure that `Enable annotation processing` is checked.
 If you find that the program crashes with a `NullPointerException` on startup you may have forgotten to enable annotation processing." %}

-{% include Note text="The components from the installed Micro-Manager can get out of sync with the source code.
+{% include notice icon="info" content="The components from the installed Micro-Manager can get out of sync with the source code.
 If you encounter unexpected errors, update to the latest nightly build and the latest source revision." %}